benjaminezequiel/website/src/content/projects/personal_brand.md

 ### How it started

-I started working on my brand in early 2023, partly motivated by a desire to put my identity out there, partly by wanting to experiment with visual ideas that didn't quite fit in client projects.
+I started working on my brand in early 2023, driven partly by that desire to put myself out there, and partly by the freedom to experiment with visual ideas that didn't fit into typical client projects - weird textures, futuristic elements, ASCII art, that sort of stuff.

+Unlike client work, this was pure experimentation.
+No briefs, no deadlines, no meetings - just me exploring whatever caught my interest and seeing where it would lead.
+While this freedom was exciting, it's also part of what made the project challenging.
+I read a few years ago (probably in an Austin Kleon book) that constraints foster creativity, and that insight has shaped how I think about this process of playing with ideas.

 <br>